Nayeem-stud/Movie-Search/README.md

 - **Responsive Design**: The app is fully responsive and looks great on both mobile and desktop devices.
 - **Pagination**: Display search results with pagination for easy navigation.

+## Demo

+You can try the demo of the Movie-search at: [Demo Link](https://movie-search-nayeem.netlify.app/)

 ## Installation

 To get a local copy up and running, follow these steps: